ehorrent/KeyboardLightingParser/README.md

 dotnet run .\resources\entry1.txt
 ```

-Here is the command to execute tests:
+Here is the command to execute the tests:

 ```powershell
 cd src\KeyboardLightingParserTests